Ayanokoji1248/DevSphere/README.md

   - Profile with username, bio, skills
   - Follow/unfollow other developers

+- ✅ **Ai Code Reviewer Took**
+  - User can add the code snippet and review their code

+- ✅ **Project Management**
+  - Create and showcase a project
+  - Delete and Editing is in progress

 - 🧪 **Private Messaging** *(Planned)*
 - 🛡 **Admin Panel** *(Planned)*
 - 📊 **Analytics & Notifications** *(Planned)*